Oman Transportation

 2007 - 2016 | Yearly | NA | World Bank

 OM: Logistics Performance Index: 1=Low To 5=High: Overall data was reported at 3.234 NA in 2016.
 This records an increase from the previous number of 2.995 NA for 2014.
-OM: Logistics Performance Index: 1=Low To 5=High: Overall data is updated yearly, averaging 2.920 NA from Dec 2007 to 2016, with 5 observations.
+OM: Logistics Performance Index: 1=Low To 5=High: Overall data is updated yearly, averaging 2.920 NA from Dec 2007 (Median) to 2016, with 5 observations.
 The data reached an all-time high of 3.234 NA in 2016 and a record low of 2.840 NA in 2010.
 OM: Logistics Performance Index: 1=Low To 5=High: Overall data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Oman – Table OM.World Bank: Transportation.
 Logistics Performance Index overall score reflects perceptions of a country's logistics based on efficiency of customs clearance process, quality of trade- and transport-related infrastructure, ease of arranging competitively priced shipments, quality of logistics services, ability to track and trace consignments, and frequency with which shipments reach the consignee within the scheduled time.
 The index ranges from 1 to 5, with a higher score representing better performance.
 Data are from Logistics Performance Index surveys conducted by the World Bank in partnership with academic and international institutions and private companies and individuals engaged in international logistics.
 2009 round of surveys covered more than 5,000 country assessments by nearly 1,000 international freight forwarders.
 Respondents evaluate eight markets on six core dimensions on a scale from 1 (worst) to 5 (best).
 The markets are chosen based on the most important export and import markets of the respondent's country, random selection, and, for landlocked countries, neighboring countries that connect them with international markets.
 Scores for the six areas are averaged across all respondents and aggregated to a single score using principal components analysis.
 Details of the survey methodology and index construction methodology are in Arvis and others' Connecting to Compete 2010: Trade Logistics in the Global Economy (2010).; ; World Bank and Turku School of Economics, Logistic Performance Index Surveys.
 Data are available online at : http://www.worldbank.org/lpi.
 Summary results are published in Arvis and others' Connecting to Compete: Trade Logistics in the Global Economy, The Logistics Performance Index and Its Indicators report.; Unweighted average;

 Last Frequency Range